Save Our Park. The Time is Now!

-Why we oppose the Application to Re-Zone Murray Road Park to Commercial
+Why we oppose the Application to Rezone the Lions Park to Commercial Zoning

-Parks should be Maintained as Parks for the Benefit and Enjoyment of the Community
+Parks should be Maintained as Parks for the Benefit and Enjoyment of our rapidly growing Community

 • The proposed OCP amendment and rezoning would remove a long standing, heavily treed neighbourhood park, and the only zoned park and green space in the town centre.

-• If the park is re-zoned commercial, its designated land-use as a park will be lost forever despite promises or best intentions of the prospective property owner.
+• If the park is re-zoned commercial, its designated land-use as a park will be lost forever and despite promises from potential future owners, the commercial zoning would allow for any number of commercial activities, including a gas station.

 • As our community grows in population and housing densifies in the town core, land prices will continue to increase, and it is unlikely that the District of Sooke will be able to purchase and down-zone land in the town core at some future point to designate as a park.